 The latest national and international news from BBC Radio 4.

-4/5 As Charlie drifts from job to job, his father writes with assorted news from home.
+4/5 As Charlie drifts from job to job, his dad writes with admonishment and amusing tales.

 The latest shipping forecast.